2020 Street Stock Rules

 20F- 13.1 STEERING WHEEL – A NASCAR approved quick release steel coupling on steering wheel is mandatory.
 Center-top of steering wheel must be padded with at least 2” resilient material.

 20F- 14 BRAKES – Stock OEM type hydraulic brakes must be used- disc front, disc or drum rear.
 Front and rear calipers must be Stock OEM with correct bore size.
 Two-piece steel rotors may be used, no aluminum hats or hubs.
 Only magnetic cast iron or cast steel round circular rotors permitted.
-Rotors must be vein type with a minimum thickness of 1”, rear rotors must have a maximum thickness of 1”.
+Front rotors must be vein type with a minimum thickness of 1”, rear rotors must have a maximum thickness of 1”.
 Rotors cannot be drilled, slotted or grooved.
 Only factory dust clean out allowed.
 The brake rotors must be bolted to the hubs.
 Floating brake rotors are not permitted.
 All rotors and brake components subject to SMS Officials approval.
 Other brake components may be utilized from different year/make/models.
 One aftermarket hydraulic bias adjustable unit may be used.
 The aftermarket unit must proportion the front/rear bias only, and it may be accessible by the driver in the cockpit.
 Racing type brake pedals and master cylinders may be used.
 Master cylinder(s) must be single stage design.

 20F- 14.2 – BRAKE COOLING – The Ultra Cool steel fan, part # LMBFS5-625 L or R may be used, one on each front wheel/hub assembly.
 No other brake coolers, blowers, or fans of any type are not permitted.
 Additionally, coolers, blowers, or fans of any type are not permitted anywhere on the car unless specified elsewhere in this rulebook.

 20F- 15 FUEL SPECIFICATIONS